 Welcome back, folks.
-Today I am going to discuss 10 tips that will help build your child writing.
+Today I am going to discuss 10 tips that will help build your children learn to write.
 I know a lot of parents struggle to start their children writing at home.
 Sometimes they don’t know where to start, sometimes they do start but from wrong concepts that make children get bored quickly and even parents start getting tired.

 Writing is definitely an important skill of life which is hard to learn and master.
-Here are few simple techniques, if followed properly children will learn writing more quickly and in fun way.
+Here are a few simple techniques, if followed properly children will learn to write more quickly and in a fun way.

 - Provide lots of writing material to your children like paper, pencils, colours and crayons.